|Correct Attire for the Hunter Ring|

 "breeches or jodhpurs"

 Choose to wear beige, green-beige or tan colored breeches.
 The breeches can be either side-zip or front-zip in style.
-Various styles of breeches from Tailored Sportsman, such as the Royal Hunter Low Rise Breech and the Supreme Hunter Low Rise Breech, are popular with equitation riders.
+Various styles of breeches from Tailored Sportsman, such as the Trophy Hunter Low Rise Breech and the Professional Breech, are popular with equitation riders.
 Very young children may wish to wear light-colored jodhpurs.
 A belt should always be worn with breeches that have belt loops; it should be conservative in style and match the color of the boots.

 USEF Rule EQ 109: Boots